chrison999/mycroft-skill-bitcoin-enhanced/README.md

 | bitcoin volume | "Mycroft, what is the bitcoin volume in Won?" |
 | volume of bitcoin | "Mycroft, tell me the volume of bitcoin." |

+## KNOWN ISSUES:

+1. If a currency is specified and cannot be found in the list of available currencies (as listed above), the skill reports the statistic for US dollars but as being for the currency that couldn't be found in the list.

 ## TODO:

 1. This is the initial version of this skill and I have only done